sebastiandres/embedding_vizzu/jupyter/README.md

 # Revealjs

 ## Introduction
-Jupyter notebook with the extension RISE allows to present your cells as a slideshow.
-Here's the official documentation: XXX
+Jupyter notebook with the extension RISE allows to present your cells as a slideshow ([official documentation](https://rise.readthedocs.io/en/latest/)).

+It's a great, under-used tool.

+## When?
+When you need to execute lots of code during your presentation and you want to tightly control the environment.
+Running "the real python" and no pyscript substitution.

 ## Install
 Requires the libraries `jupyter` and `rise` to be installed (see the requirements file).